webbbn/ha-can-battery-emulator/README.md

-# Based on Example Home Assistant add-on repository
+# Battery emulator for inverter control over CAN bus

-This repository contains an addon for enabling communications with an inverer CAN bus that emulates a standard battery.
+This repository contains an addon for enabling communications with an inverer CAN bus that emulates a standard battery, including Pylontech and other batteries that use a similar protocol.

+This addon is still work in progress, so use at your own risk.
+Reporting incorrect battery settings can be very detrimental to your batteries, or worse.

+Currently, battery current, voltage, and SOC are reported using user-configurable MQTT topics.
+I use a [Victron SmartShunt](https://www.amazon.com/Victron-SmartShunt-500AMP-Bluetooth-Battery/dp/B0856PHNLX) with the [batmon-ha](https://github.com/fl4p/batmon-ha) addon to get voltage, current and SOC.
+SOH, along with a few other paramters are just defaulted currently.
+Charging parameters are all configurable, and you should make sure that they are correct for your battery/batteries.

+This addon will also add some entities to HA for controlling the charge message, which contains a pair of switches for charge/discharge, a pair of switches to control forced charging, and a numerical charge current selector.
+My Deye inverter will initiate charging at the specified current if force_charge_1 is enabled, but YMMV, and you could damage your battery/hardware with improper settings.

 Add-on documentation: <https://developers.home-assistant.io/docs/add-ons>